 Continuing disclosure undertakings previously entered into by the NMFA in relation to its Public Project Revolving Fund Program called for it to file certain annual financial information and operating data and audited financial statements for the NMFA and any governmental unit meeting the objective criteria described in those undertakings with each NRMSIR no later than 270 days after the end of each fiscal year.
 In September 2004, the NMFA discovered that for fiscal years 2000-01 and 2001-02 only the audited financial statements of the NMFA were filed with the NRMSIRs.
 For fiscal year 2002-03 annual financial information and operating data and audited financial statements for the NMFA were filed with each NRMSIR, but the audited financial statements for the governmental units meeting the objective criteria were not filed.
-On October 1, 2004, NMFA notified the MSRB of its failure to file the annual financial information and operating data and operating data and the audited financial statements for the City of Albuquerque, New Mexico and the Energy, Minerals and Natural Resources Department of the State of New Mexico on October 4, 2004.
+On October 1, 2004, NMFA notified the MSRB of its failure to file the annual financial information and operating data and the audited financial statements for the governmental units meeting the objective criteria.
+The NMFA filed annual financial information and operating data and the audited financial statements for the City of Albuquerque, New Mexico and the Energy, Minerals and Natural Resources Department of the State of New Mexico on October 4, 2004.
 NMFA believes that, since October 4, 2004, it has been in compliance with its continuing disclosure undertakings.
 The NMFA engaged Digital Assurance Certification, L.L.C., as dissemination agent, to assist with continuing disclosure compliance matters.